Fauci reveals what it was really like working for Trump

 Dr Anthony Fauci and former president Donald Trump during the daily White House coronavirus briefing in April last year.
 Photograph: Doug Mills/The New York Times

-In an hour long conversation with The New York Times over the weekend, Dr Fauci described some of the difficulties and the toll of working with former president Donald Trump.
+In an hour long conversation with the New York Times over the weekend, Fauci described some of the difficulties and the toll of working with former president Donald Trump.

 When did you first realise things were going wrong between you and Trump?